How to Make an NTL Application

 Who can make an NTL application?

-• they have indefinite leave in an old-style legacy immigration document, such as a vignette in a passport
+• The individual holds indefinite leave evidenced on an old-style document, such as a vignette in a passport.

-• their document containing their status or endorsement has been lost, stolen or has expired
+• Their original documentation confirming status has been lost, stolen, or has expired.

 Benefits of making an NTL application